DS E-Tense Performance

 The DS E-Tense is a coupé concept unveiled by DS Automobiles on 26 February 2016 and shown to the public at the Geneva Motor Show of the same year.
 It is fully electric and develops 402 hp.

-An improved model bearing the "Performance" branding was introduced in 2022, with improvements to the drivetrain, electric motors and battery pack that increased the total output to 815 hp.
+An updated and improved model bearing the "Performance" moniker was introduced in 2022, with improvements to the drivetrain, electric motors and battery pack that increased the total output to 815 hp.
 It was showcased at the 2022 Paris Motor Show in October 2022.

 Overview

 E-Tense

-The first version of the concept, unveiled in 2016, was used as the basis for the second revision.
+The original was unveiled in 2016.

 Media

 It has appeared on both Asphalt 8: Airborne and Asphalt Legends (Formerly Asphalt 9: Legends) as a Class D vehicle.